Property Damage Claims

-If you believe that the Town of Innisfil or InnServices has failed to maintain our facilities, roads, trees and sewers, and you have suffered an injury or property damage as a result, you can submit a Statement of Damage claim.
-If your property has water damage from flooding, you can submit a flooding claim.
+If you believe that the Town of Innisfil has failed to maintain our facilities, roads, Town-owned trees, or sewers, and you have suffered property damage as a result, you can submit a Statement of Damage claim.

 Before making a claim